jrios6/jrios6.github.io/blog/_posts/2018-09-26-graph-attention-networks.md

 ### Questions
-Q: How would changing the neighbourhood size affect results?
+**Q**: How would changing the neighbourhood size affect results?
 How about using different neighbourhood size in different layers?

-Q: In the context of semi-supervised clustering, if signal embedding is used as input $$h_i$$, and majority of the unlabelled nodes sharing the same $$h_i$$, how can the attention co-efficient be effective computed?
+**Q**: In the context of semi-supervised clustering, if signal embedding is used as input $$h_i$$, and majority of the unlabelled nodes sharing the same $$h_i$$, how can the attention co-efficient be effective computed?